 That may sound dramatic but think, your regulators provide you with breathing air underwater keeping you alive in an environment that cannot support human life unaided.
 Now for me the condition of the regulators, BCD and dry suit matters!
 Keeping your scuba equipment in good condition, servicing it in line with manufactures & Health & Safety Executive (HSE) legislation is not only a good idea it is one that will in certain situations protect you personally, legally and keep your valuable insurance valid.

 Your scuba regulators are complex and finely balanced instruments and as such they need caring for.
-They need correct rinsing, storage and servicing by dedicated professionals, they keep you alive, they let you breath underwater, take care of them and they will take care of you!
+They need correct rinsing, storage and servicing by dedicated professionals, take care of them and they will take care of you!

 Our service team – has over 20 years of experience in recreational & technical regulator servicing.
 We can offer servicing on any make of scuba regulator, something that we are proud of and is unique in the area.

 So how often must they be serviced?

 Scuba Regulators – should be serviced annually (or in accordance with manufactures instructions)

 Buoyancy Control Devices (BCD’s) – should be serviced annually (or in accordance with manufactures instructions)

-Cylinders – Breathing Air cylinders should be visually inspected every 2.5 years and hydraulically tested every 5 years in line with BS EN 1968:2002 for Steel Gas Containers, and BS EN 1802:2002 for Aluminium Gas Containers.
-The cylinders once tested MUST be stamped in line with BS EN 1089.
+Scuba Cylinders – Breathing Air cylinders should be visually inspected every 2.5 years and hydrostatically tested every 5 years in line with BS EN 1968:2002 for Steel Gas Containers, and BS EN 1802:2002 for Aluminium Gas Containers.
+The cylinders once tested MUST be stamped or durably marked in line with ISO 13769:2018.

 If you have a cylinder that is used for enriched air blends MUST be tested and O2 cleaned annually.

 What does it all cost?